Bill of Rights 2021 High School Essay Contest

-WJCT Public Media Launches the 2021 PBS Kids Writers Contest
+WJCT Public Media PBS Kids Writers Contest 2022 info coming soon.

 “WJCT Public Media is proud to provide a platform for our youngest neighbors to share their unique stories through the WJCT PBS Kids Writers Contest,” said David McGowan, President and CEO of WJCT.
 “Through this contest, we hope to inspire students and their communities to experience the joy of creativity.”